zopyx/print-css-rocks/web/content/intro.rst

 Version
 -------

-- V 6.0 (alpha) - January 2024 (removed PagedJS, updated all tools)
+- V 6.0 - January 2024 (removed PagedJS, updated all other tools)

 Tools